DanielRyder/Portfolio/README.md

 # Daniel Ryder: Portfolio of Game Making and Wider Programming Work

 # (Click on images to be directed to a YouTube video of the project)
-Graduating in 2020 from the University of Sheffield with a 2:1 BSc Computer Science degree.
+Graduating in 2020 from the University of Sheffield with a 2:1 BSc Computer Science degree (full list of modules at bottom of page).

 Email: <DanielRyder98@gmail.com>